sqlxpert/step-stay-stopped-aws-rds-aurora/README.md

 initial, normal-case design, even a complex state machine diagram becomes readable when the Step Functions console marks it up with the traversal from a particular run.
 Click below to view an example.
-Next, click for the "State View", a tabular summary.
-Not shown is the "Event View", a complete log of the payload at the start and end of each state, plus data available for use within the scope of one state (such as an API response).
+Next, click for the "State view", a tabular summary.
+Not shown is the "Event view", a complete log of the payload at the start and end of each state, plus data available for use within the scope of one state (such as an API response).